ksimran-935/OOPS/README.md

   * Data members are private, and accessors (getters/setters) provide controlled access.

 3. **Inheritance**:
-* Class Student is inherited from  Parent class Member.
+* Class Book is inherited from  Parent class LibraryItem.

 4. **LibraryItem** :
 * It serves as a base class for Book.

 5. **Polymorphism**:
 * The function displayDetails() is a virtual function in LibraryItem, allowing different implementations in derived classes.
-   * displayMemberInfo() is overridden in Student.
+   * displayMemberInfo() is overridden in class Book.

 6. **Abstraction**:
 * LibraryItem class abstracts common functionality for different library items.